-Beautiful Autographed Picture from 1949 Signed by Jimmy Stewart & June Allyson Lot #87
+Beautiful Autographed 1949 Picture Signed by Jimmy Stewart & June Allyson Lot #87

 This is a still photograph from the 1949 movie "The Stratton Story," in which Jimmy Stewart played Monty Stratton, who pitched for several season in the 1930s for the Chicago White Sox.
 June Allyson co-starred as his wife, a role she played in three movies.